jjskrainka/xlm_amm/README.md

 -liquidity_pool.py is how the liquidity pool is initialized and how buyer.py and seller.py grab its ID.

+-test_acc.py was used to generate test account keypairs

 Installation:

 pip install -r requirements.txt